JEMazza/ExpenseTracker/README.md

 ### Why manual transactions?

 SaveChanges(), in both sync and async methods, will apply the changes done at the moment it is called.
 By implementing a transaction, I ensure that the changes made by that method are the ones that the only ones that are persisted in that instance.
 And, in case the SaveChanges() fails for any reason, I ensure database consistency.

+---

+## License

+This is distributed under the GNU GPLv3 license.
+See `LICENSE` for more information.